Oliver777int/CNN_SAR_Waveheight/Readme.md

 - mini_prediction: Evaluate on a small part of validation set (or training set if train_prediction is True)
 - iterate_numpy_arrays: Should always be True, unless you only want to fully evaluate the model, then set this boolean to False
-- boj_evaluation: Evaluates on buoys.
+- boj_evaluation: Evaluates on buoys. (requires buoy data and output folder)